Launching Inventory Planner

 Assemblies include any produced goods with a bill-of-materials (BOM), and bundles/kits that must be produced before sending to Amazon (or a different fulfillment warehouse).

 Understanding forecasting and How Replenishment is Calculated for any item is key to understanding replenishment recommendations for Assemblies & Variants (components).
-Here is how forecasting and replenishment works in the context of Assemblies:
+The Bundle and Assemblies article goes in depth in the "Forecasting & Replenishment for Assemblies" section.

 Vendors and Vendor Attributes